Best Incoterms When Shipping To and From China

 With FOB, once the cargo is on board, responsibility passes to you, the buyer.
 Therefore, if any damage or loss of cargo occurs during transit, you bear the cost.

 Your Responsibilities With FOB:

 - Ocean freight costs and surcharges

 - Customs clearance

-- Inland transportation costs from port of arrival to destination
+- Inland transportation costs from the port of arrival to the destination

 - All associated taxes and tariffs